InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageGrid/ExtractRegionOfInterestInOneImage/Documentation.rst

-Extract Region Of Interest In One Image
+Extract Region of Interest in One Image
 =======================================

 .. index::